 The rate of RhD antibody formation can be reduced to 0.2% or less by the administration of RhD immunoglobulin during pregnancy, at 28 weeks and 34 weeks (antenatal prophylaxis), as well as after the birth of a RhD positive baby and for sensitising events.

-Specialist maternal-fetal medicine teams should care for pregnancies that are potentially affected by HDFN to ensure early diagnosis, appropriate monitoring, and trained specialists to perform intrauterine transfusion if needed and support high-dependency neonates.
+Women with significant levels of red cell antibodies and therefore at risk of HDFN should be referred to specialist maternal-fetal medicine teams to ensure early diagnosis, appropriate monitoring, and trained specialists to perform IUT if needed and support high-dependency neonates.

 If antibodies are detected, the level should be monitored regularly throughout the pregnancy by titration and/or quantitation, as rising levels are likely to indicate that the fetus is affected by HDFN.